patanyc/nonwords/README.md

 # Nonword Generator and Text Analyzer

-This project, developed by the Pataphysical Society of New York (https://patanyc.org), consists of a Nonword Generator and a Text Analyzer.
+This project, developed by The Pataphysical Society of New York (https://patanyc.org), consists of a Nonword Generator and a Text Analyzer.
 These tools are designed to aid research into the nature of uselessness.
 Example datasets and texts for analysis are also included.
-Findings from this research are published at https://patanyc.org/nonwords
+Findings from this research are published at https://patanyc.org/nonwords.

 ## Nonword Generator